360-Access Advisory Board Members

 Harris is committed to supporting initiatives, partnerships and policies which result in genuine and long-lasting economic inclusion.

-Murphy is a US Navy Veteran and the Founder/ President of The United States Disability Chamber of Commerce.
-He has experience as the Workforce Development Manager for the Housing Authority of the City of Austin in Texas.
+Murphy is a US Navy Veteran and the founder of the USA Disability Chamber of Commerce.
+He has experience as the Workforce Development Manager for the Housing Authority of the City of Austin, in Texas.
 He currently serves as the Texas State Military Representative Department of Defense.
-Previously, Murphy was awarded Sailor of The Year by the United States Navy.
+He is Founder / President of The United States Disability Chamber of Commerce and was awarded Sailor of The Year by the United States Navy

-Murphy is a certified Director CRP (Assisting People with Disabilities), Job Coach, and Skills Trainer in Vocational Rehabilitation.
+Murphy is a certified Director CRP (Assisting People with Disabilities) and a certified Job Coach and Skills Trainer in Vocational Rehabilitation.

 Baton Rouge, Louisiana

-Roy is a strong advocate for people who have disabilities and was crowned 2018’s Ms. Wheelchair America.
-She was the first Louisiana contestant to win the national title in the pageant’s history.
+Roy is a strong advocate for people who have disabilities and was crowned 2018’s Ms. Wheelchair America, the first Louisiana contestant to win the national title in the pageant’s history.

 Roy works as a Brand Ambassador to NuMotion and travels extensively throughout the United States working with leaders and community advocates to better the lives of people with disabilities.